Pacific North West, BC

 OCEAN LIGHT II ADVENTURES has been in operation for 28 years on the BC Coast.
 Tours include the grizzly bears of the Khutzeymateen Valley and the Spirit Bears of Princess Royal Island.
-The operator’s (Tom Ellison and Jenn Broom) focus has always been on the environment, priding themselves on no to low impact travel, leaving areas as they were found.
+The operator’s (Jenn Broom and Chris Tulloch) focus has always been on the environment, priding themselves on no to low impact travel, leaving areas as they were found.
 They also hope that by increasing people’s awareness, they will be able to preserve our trees, fish, bears and wildlife that make BC a unique coastal habitat.

 Manitoba, British Columbia, Canada

 Adventure combined with learning.
 Courses include the Polar Bears of Churchill; Spirit Bears of BC; Capturing, Drugging, Handling, Caring for Bears and Other Animals.

 NozoMojo – Tours & Arts for Nature Conservation